This post may contain affiliate links. Please read our privacy policy.

 - The liquid should just cover the meat, which will result in a consistently tender piece of corned beef.

-- Whatever temperature your choose to cook your corned beef in the slow cooker, you will add the cabbage to the slow cooker for only the last hour of cooking.
-This allows the cabbage to soften and becomes tender, but it also allows the cabbage to retain some texture and its pretty pale green color.
-Carrots and onion and celery are the other vegetables in the mix, but I prefer to let those get nice and soft with the meat.
+- Whatever temperature you choose to cook your corned beef in the slow cooker, you will add the cabbage wedges to the slow cooker for only the last hour of cooking.
+This allows the cabbage to soften and become tender, but it also allows the cabbage to retain some texture and its pretty pale green color.
+Carrots, onion, and celery are the other vegetables in the mix, but I prefer to let those get nice and soft with the meat.

 Leftover Corned Beef

-Interestingly, while most of us think of corned beef and cabbage as this traditional Irish dish, and the mainstay of St. Patrick’s Day celebrations, corned beef is also usually the starring meat in a Reuben, one of the most beloved Jewish deli sandwiches ever.
+Interestingly, while most of us think of corned beef and cabbage as this traditional Irish dish and the mainstay of St. Patrick’s Day celebrations, corned beef is also usually the starring meat in a Reuben sandwich, one of the most beloved Jewish deli sandwiches ever.
 I would have made one…but I didn’t have any leftovers.
 Next time.

 - Slow Cooker Teriyaki Beef Tip Steaks